yrkmann/task-automateRegistration/README.md

-# test-proint
+# task-automateRegistration
-Test task to develop web application to automate the registration process on site olx.by
+Example of web application to automate the registration process on site olx.by

 # Requirements
+- PHP 5.4
 - PHP cURL module
 - PHP IMAP module